...

 By resting ankle injuries or your foot surgery on a padded knee rest support while using your comfortable foot to pedal, you’re able to relieve some of the pressure on your leg.

-A knee walker is an excellent mobile device for treating broken ankle, knee injury as well as and injured feet, which allows you to walk around without a problem while you undergo your healing process.
+A knee walker is an excellent mobile device for treating broken ankles, knee injuries, and injured feet, which allows you to walk around without a problem while you undergo your healing process.

-With the assistance of these mobility devices, you are able to keep doing daily life activities for a long period of time, with no added stress or discomfort.
+With the assistance of these mobility devices, you can continue doing daily life activities for a long period of time with no added stress or discomfort.

 READ MORE: Is There a Difference Between Knee Walkers & Scooters?